bjpachucki/VisArch-Database-Manager/README.md

 - Open your Unity project and add the VisArch-Database-Manager folder to your Assets directory.

 # Usage

 **Initialize the Database Manager:**

 1. Create an instance of GlobalDatabaseManager in your Unity scene.
-2.Configure the DatabaseMode (either local or cloud) to switch between local and cloud databases.
+2. Configure the DatabaseMode (either local or cloud) to switch between local and cloud databases.

 **Perform CRUD Operations:**

 -Use the provided methods like InsertAsync, SelectAllAsync, UpdateSpecificRowAsync, and DeleteAsync to manage your database records.